vmchale/EMD/README.md

 >>>a1 = np.array([1,2,3,4])
 >>>a2 = np.array([4,3,2,1])
 >>>haskemd(a1, a2)
-6.0
+6
 ```
-You might be prompted for the sudo password.
+You might be prompted for the sudo password while computing the EMD.
 This is because of a bug upstream in the code for Haskell Accelerate.

 ##Ground distance
 In our case, the "ground distance" is the hamming distance.
 Moreover, the matrix for the metric is automatically generated.
 This means that an array like